Osuustukkukauppa (OTK) Headquarters

 The first floor contains a 25 x 10-metre pool surrounded by arcades, two saunas and dressing closets at the edges of the pool.
 The mezzanine-like second floor contains curtained cubicles for resting, wood-heated saunas and a café.
 A private sauna is located on the third floor.
 An additional sauna upon reservation with a private pool is located on the fourth floor.

 Traditionally, people swam naked in the pool, but since 2001, the bathers have the choice of whether to wear a swimsuit or not.
 Men and women have separate days for swimming.

 The latest major refurbishment was in the turn of the Millennium.
 Many of the original details were restored, and even original furniture was remade.
 The third floor that had been used as offices were returned to the use of the swimming hall.
-The renovation was designed by architect Antti Ilveskoski Architects.
+The renovation was designed by Antti Ilveskoski Architects.